 One of the HomeKit functions I am currently using is when the motion sensor sees movement between 5:00 AM and 7:00 AM, it triggers the lamp in our kitchen that is connected via a Wemo Mini Smart Plug.
 I am getting up around 5:00 AM, so I want this light on as I make my morning coffee.

 Another HomeKit integration is that the alarm auto enables when it no longer detects motions after 10:00 PM as we are likely in bed.
 I am using one automation inside the Abode iPhone app, and that is so it will auto-enable the alarm if my wife and I are both away from home.
 I could have done this inside the Home app, but I wanted to test the automations inside of abode’s app as well.
 If you are a heavy IFTTT user, it also supports the platform.

-Overall, I am quite pleased with my purchase of the abode iota security system (I did not ask for a review unit, I paid for it).
+Overall, I am quite pleased with my purchase of the abode iota security system.
+I am currently building a new house, and I plan to continue to use abode in this new house.
+I am planning to take my iota base station and purchase new slimline door sensors, a couple of motion sensors, and a few smoke monitors.
+(I did not ask for a review unit, I paid for it).
 It’s replacing a legacy system, so I am happy I can now monitor and manage it remotely.
 By using the built-in camera that records video when the alarm sounds, I can check up on my home if something happens.
 Because the plan I am using includes LTE support, I don’t have to worry about someone cutting my phone line and disabling communication with the monitoring station.